xterm-x11/docs/installing-xterm-from-a-package.md

 // _'xterm.tar.gz'
 -->

+New headings for this page:
+# Quick install on Linux
+# Packages for Linux and UNIX systems
+# XTerm Package Details
+Review and replace the existing ones.

 # XTerm installation commands for some Linux distributions

 You can easily and quickly install XTerm on a command line on most GNU/Linux distributions by using a package manager.